 For demonstrations a small disk of dry ice is placed on the parabolic dish.
 The evaporating carbondioxide formes an air cushion, resulting in very low friction.
 Also, in demonstrations the parabolic dish must be rotating at exactly the same angular velocity as when it was manufactured.

-When it was still liquid the resin was in solid body rotation, hence at every distance to the center of rotation the inclination of the surface is such that the resultant force of gravity and the normal force provides the amount of centripetal force that is necessary to co-rotate with the dish.
-The strength of this centripetal force is exactly proportional to the distance to the axis of rotation.
+When it was still liquid the resin was in solid body rotation, hence at every distance to the center of rotation the inclination of the surface is such that the resultant of gravity force and normal force provides the amount of centripetal force that is necessary to co-rotate with the dish.

 If the puck is released in such a way that it has a small velocity relative to the dish then it will follow (to a first approximation) the trajectory that is shown on the left side of animation 4.
 The shape of the trajectory is an ellipse, and the motion is rather like an orbit.
 The right side depicts the motion as seen from a point of view that is co-rotating with the dish.